 (Experiments should directly test the hypothesis stated.
 The results of an experiment should either support the hypothesis, or disprove it.
 Start with discussing the following questions within your group.)

-The experiment should be that one of you (the subject) will be asked to eat a number of MnMs.
+The experiment should be that one of you (the subject) will be asked to eat a number of M&Ms.

-What question should the subject be asked after (s)he eats each MnM?
+What question should the subject be asked after (s)he eats each M&M?
 Remember, this question should directly test the hypothesis.

 Statistical Significance.

-When planning an experiment, one important step is to identify possible results, and if those results will support or falsify our alternate hypothesis.
+When planning an experiment, one important step before you conduct the experiment is to identify possible results, and if those results will support or falsify our alternate hypothesis.

 What is your expected result if the null hypothesis is correct?